tafo/Diet/README.md

 ## Diet.Requirements

 **Main Requirement**

 The API should provide filter capabilities for all endpoints that return a list of elements.
 The API filtering should allow using parenthesis for defining operations precedence and use any combination of the available fields.

-Example:
+Check following example.

 >(date eq '2016-05-01') AND ((number_of_calories gt 20) OR (number_of_calories lt 10)).

+**Other Requirements**

 * The API must be able to return data in the JSON format.
 * API Users must be able to create an account and log in.